Lightning-AI/pytorch-lightning/docs/source/starter/new-project.rst

 .. testcode::

-    # unit test all the code- hits every line of your code once to see if you have bugs,
+    # unit test all the code - hits every line of your code once to see if you have bugs,
     # instead of waiting hours to crash on validation
     trainer = Trainer(fast_dev_run=True)

-    unit test all the code- hits every line of your code with 4 batches trainer = Trainer(fast_dev_run=4)
+    # unit test all the code - hits every line of your code with 4 batches
+    trainer = Trainer(fast_dev_run=4)

 .. testcode::